 This is a video prepared in conjunction with the 1981 Centennial of the Village of Rib Lake.
 It consists of five parts.

-Click each link below to view the appropriate portions of the video:
+Or, to watch on Windows Media Player (or, to download), click each link below to view the appropriate portions of the video:

 *To view the videos, you can use “Internet Explorer” or “Microsoft Edge” as your browser (this will allow the video to automatically open in Windows Media Player).

 *If you use a different browser (i.e. Google Chrome), you can download the video by clicking the appropriate links.

 1. The first part consists of historic photographs of Rib Lake and explanatory comments narrated by Robert P. Rusch.